 What is String Gauge?

-Guitar strings are very thin in diameter, so require a digestible measurement for the regular player to understand what they’re looking at.
+Guitar strings are really thin in diameter.
+So thin in fact, that string manufacturers need to give us a quantifiable measurement for us regular players to understand.
 The smaller the number, the thinner the string.
 The higher the number, the thicker it is.

-For example, a .008 string is extremely light and would generally be used for the thinnest string on an electric guitar.
-A .056 is very thick and would be the thickest on a six-string.
+For example, a .008mm string is extremely light and would generally be used as the thinnest string on an electric guitar.
+A .056mm string is very thick and would likely be the largest on a six-string electric guitar.

-Lots of companies refer to their string packs by the thinnest string.
-The most common packs you’ll encounter are 9s, 10s and 11s.
-Some brands give general names to their packs like light, medium, or thick, respectively.
+Lots of companies refer to their packs of strings by the thinnest string.
+The most common you’ll encounter are 9s, 10s and 11s.
+Some brands give generic names to their string sets like light, medium, or heavy.

-However, different brands will vary the thickness of equivalent strings.
-You might see that Ernie Ball make a set almost identical to a pack from D’Addario, but one set’s third thinnest string is .018, while the other is .016.
-That is why it’s important to understand what you’re buying and what’s changing when you buy a new set.
+However, the thickness of equivalent strings will vary from brand to brand.
+For example, you might see Ernie Ball make a set almost identical to D’Addario, but one has a third string measuring in at .018mm, while the other is .016mm.
+That is why it’s important to understand what you’re buying and what’s changing when you buy a new set of strings.